esphome/esphome-docs/components/sensor/sps30.rst

     :description: Instructions for setting up SPS30 PM1.0, PM2.5, PM4, PM10 Particulate Matter sensors
     :image: sps30.jpg

-The ``sps30`` sensor platform allows you to use your Sensiron SPS30 (`datasheet <https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/0_Datasheets/Particulate_Matter/Sensirion_PM_Sensors_SPS30_Datasheet.pdf>`__) sensors with ESPHome.
+The ``sps30`` sensor platform allows you to use your Sensirion SPS30 (`datasheet <https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/0_Datasheets/Particulate_Matter/Sensirion_PM_Sensors_SPS30_Datasheet.pdf>`__) sensors with ESPHome.
 The :ref:`I²C Bus <i2c>` is required to be set up in your configuration for this sensor to work.
 This sensor supports both UART and I²C communication.
 However, at the moment only I²C communication is implemented.